ADDRESSEE

 into shape, never to mind the branching

-acts, the superstitious rags
+acts, the superstitious rags you might

-you might have tied to trees beside
+have tied to trees beside the wells.

-of wells, the steadfast eye of water.
+eye of subterranean water.

-Never to try the thick entanglements
+Never to wear entanglements

 of air and blood.
-Never to see the salmon
+Never to see

-leap.
-To feel no difference in up
+the salmon leap.
+To feel no difference

-and down.
+between up and down.
 To get the soporific

-movement of the sea but neither its lifting
+movement of the sea

-as near to life as music does.
-To go to no
+as music does.
+To have gone to no great lengths.

-then, no ground to cover.
+No distance, then, no ground

 WAFER ASH